mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     This integrator works analogously to the
     :ref:`acoustic path tracer <integrator-acoustic_path>`, but includes
     additional gradient tracking.
-It uses time-resolved path replay backpropagation (PRB) to efficiently propagate gradients with respect to material properties, using constant memory and linear time complexity.
+It uses time-resolved path replay backpropagation (PRB) :cite:`acoustic_prb` to efficiently propagate
+    gradients with respect to material properties, using constant memory and linear time complexity.

     This integrator is only suitable for **static scenes** (i.e., scenes with no moving objects).
 For non-static scenes, use